 One piece of advice you'd give your frosh self: Take time for yourself (but also get involved! — but not too involved)

-New and Continuing Student Programs Team, Undergraduate Advising and Research
+New Student Programs Team, Undergraduate Advising and Research

 Alice Petty (she/her), the Director of Pre-Major Advising, is responsible for the Stanford Newcomer Guides, which entails recruiting and supporting a community of some 350 highly engaged faculty and staff volunteers from throughout campus.
 Additionally, she develops and coordinates advising workshops, publications and resources.
 Alice enjoys writing and talking about the impact of advising and mentoring on the student experience, because she knows that plugging into the network of ideas, scholarship, service, and innovation that comprise the very fabric of Stanford is critical to getting the most out of one’s education.
 Alice holds a Ph.D. in Near Eastern Studies from the Johns Hopkins University, and prior to coming to Stanford she was a curatorial research associate at the Walters Art Museum in Baltimore, MD, and a subject matter consultant for an educational video game about the origins of math and literacy in ancient Iraq.